serverless/blog/posts/2017-10-09-designing-developer-tool-event-gateway.md

 No one likes to hear that.
 Event-driven is a new paradigm, and new paradigms mean change.
 But to move serverless forward, we as a community have to embrace event-driven design.
 Our job at Serverless is to make it painless.
 As we can, at least.

-The Event Gateway is step 1: a new piece of infrastructure that treats all data flows as events, and lets developers react to those flows with serverless functions.
+The Event Gateway is a big step for us: a new piece of infrastructure that treats all data flows as events, and lets developers react to those flows with serverless functions.

-See how we treaded the intersection of 'passion project' and 'real world practicality'.
+See how we treaded the intersection of 'exciting new ground' and 'real world practicality'.
 Here, we lay out our design process from planning to execution to getting the tool in your hands.

 # Design Considerations